cicada-lang/inet/README.md

 - Disconnect and delete `(add1)-(add)`.
 - Reconnect newly exposed wires:
+  - `(add1)-prev` and `(add)-addend`
-  - `(add1)-prev` & `(add)-addend` -- push the corresponding wire to the stack.
+     - Push the corresponding wire to the stack.
+  - `add` and `add1`
-  - `add` & `add1` -- create new node by take wires from the stack and connect them to the node's input ports, then return free wires connected to the node's output ports.
+    - Create new node by take wires from the stack, and connect them to the node's input ports, then return free wires connected to the node's output ports.
+  - `result-(add)`
-  - `result-(add)` -- connect the corresponding wire with the wire on top of the stack.
+     - Connect the corresponding wire with the wire on top of the stack.

 Example interaction: